ember-learn/guides-source/guides/release/upgrading/editions.md

 occur seemingly randomly.
 It was hard to figure out what was causing changes, and to debug them.

-For components imported from `'@glimmer/component'`, arguments are _one-way bound_.
+For Glimmer components, arguments are _one-way bound_.
 There is no way to directly mutate a value on a parent component from the child component, even if it is passed as an argument.
 Instead, you must send an _action_ upward to mutate the value: